 Finding a Peace Commissioner

-The Department of Justice and Equality maintains the Roll of Peace Commissioners, however, it may not be up to date.
-The Department will usually provide the name and address of a Peace Commissioner on request.
+The Department of Justice and Equality maintains the Roll of Peace Commissioners, however, it may not be fully up to date.
+The Department will usually provide the name and address of a Peace Commissioner on request - see 'Where to apply' below.

 Your local Garda (police) station may be able to give you the name and address of a Peace Commissioner.
 The Gardaí use their services in the course of their duties and should be in a position to supply the name and address of one who is active in your area.
 Contact information for all Garda stations in Ireland is available here.